-In 1982 she won a scholarship to the journalism master’s program at Columbia University in New York.
-Later, she worked for the Wall Street Journal, where she covered crises in the Middle East, Africa and the Balkans.
+Australian-born Geraldine Brooks is an author and journalist who grew up in Sydney’s western suburbs.
+She worked for the Sydney Morning Herald and in 1982 she won the Greg Shackleton scholarship to the journalism master’s program at Columbia University.
+Later she worked for the Wall Street Journal, where she covered crises in the Middle East, Africa and the Balkans.

-In 2006, she was awarded the Pulitzer Prize in fiction for her novel March.
-Her novels Caleb’s Crossing and People of the Book were both New York Times bestsellers, and Year of Wonders and People of the Book are international bestsellers, translated into more than 25 languages.
+In 2006 she was awarded the Pulitzer Prize in fiction for her novel March.
+Her novels Caleb’s Crossing, People of the Book and The Secret Chord were New York Times bestsellers, and Year of Wonders is an international bestseller, translated into more than 25 languages.
 She is also the author of the acclaimed non-fiction works Nine Parts of Desire and Foreign Correspondence.

 In 2011 she presented Australia’s prestigious Boyer Lectures, later published as The Idea of Home.
 In 2016 she was appointed Officer in the Order of Australia for her services to literature.
 Geraldine Brooks divides her time between Sydney and Massachusetts and has two sons.